9 Perennial Vegetables To Grow In The Garden

 How about a quick list of perennial vegetables you definitely should consider growing?
 This post is a continuation of my 8 Vegetables You Can Grow Over and Over Again and, with luck, a good way to inspire you to start growing perennial plants.

-Most of us gardeners, whether beginners or veterans favor annual veggies that we have to re-start year after year.
-While this is great for some of the classic veggies that you’ll want to have every single year, you can take a load off of your gardening shoulders by incorporating more perennial vegetables into the mix.
+Most of us gardeners, whether beginners or veterans, favor annual veggies that we have to restart year after year.
+While this is great for some of the classic veggies you’ll want every year, you can take a load off of your gardening shoulders by incorporating more perennial vegetables into the mix.

-There are plenty of vegetables that you can overwinter that will go dormant during that time and come back to life in the early spring…completely deleting the seed starting phase for you!
+There are plenty of vegetables you can overwinter that will go dormant during that time and come back to life in the early spring…completely deleting the seed-starting phase for you!

 If you build out a couple of dedicated beds as a perennial vegetable section of your garden, you can start producing a lot of low-effort food for your table!

-We’re starting off with asparagus because it’s one of the most popular perennial vegetables out there, surging in popularity in the last couple of years even in restaurants and kitchens across the nation.
-The problem with asparagus is that it requires massive amounts of patience before you’ll be able to taste the fruits (or veggies) of your labor, because it takes a couple season before it starts to produce for you.
+We’re starting off with asparagus because it’s one of the most popular perennial vegetables out there, surging in popularity in the last couple of years, even in restaurants and kitchens across the nation.
+The problem with asparagus is that it requires massive amounts of patience before you’ll be able to taste the fruits (or veggies) of your labor because it takes a couple of seasons before it starts to produce for you.